Corporate Shame

 Are there good reasons for separating?
 Of course.
 Dangerous people who refuse to change remain dangerous.
 A parent who loves two children will move an aggressive bullying sibling away to another room protect the other.
 The object is protection for one and restoration for the other.
 We have far too many examples of situations where habitual abuse in churches was covered up using 1 Peter 4:8 “love covers over a multitude of sins,” as justification while ignoring Ephesians 5:11, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”
 One is about extending grace for growing-pain type sins and the other is about not tolerating a pattern of serious sin with potential long-term consequences, whether for one person or for thousands.

-One instruction has grace for the faults of immaturity while the other permits harmful, ungodly ideas and practices to become established.
+One instruction has grace for the faults of immaturity while the other prevents harmful, ungodly ideas and practices from becoming established.
 That discussion requires more time and space than this blog post allows today.
 I’m talking today about the chafing that occurs when we rub shoulders with fellow-believers who still have rough edges, in other words, all of us.

 I saw these roses in the landscape patch between an apartment building and the sidewalk as I walked to the grocery store.
 I grabbed a photo on my phone because I liked the circle they formed.
 Usually, I edit out the flaws in my flower photos before I publish them.
 I tell people that if a photo of mine doesn’t have a time/date stamp on it, assume I have adjusted something.
 I did zap a couple of aphids on this one, but I left fading colour, browning edges and uneven pigment just the way it was.
 To me, the image represents a circle of unity with grace for imperfection.